-The Valley Hospital’s Nursing Residency Program is a structured educational program designed to prepare newly graduated registered nurses in acquiring the requisite knowledge, skills and abilities to care for patients in their assigned clinical areas.
+The Valley Hospital’s New Graduate Nurse Residency Program is a structured educational program designed to prepare newly graduated registered nurses in acquiring the requisite knowledge, skills and abilities to care for patients in their assigned clinical areas.
 The program accepts qualified licensed nurses who have graduated from a baccalaureate nursing program, who are hired into nurse residency positions and trained as a cohort for one year.

 Visit our careers website to view available Nursing Resident positions.

-The objectives of the Nursing Residency Program are:
+The objectives of the New Graduate Nurse Residency Program are:

 Didactic, simulation, case study, role play and discussion learning methods are utilized to educate the nurse residents about acute-care skills, procedures and assessments, while building on their current nursing knowledge.